samsuh/2025-learnings/README.md

 - Reth line by line walkthrough video

 5/21 - Changing gears taking a step away from low lvl rust stuff to focus back on filling in gaps of my web development skillset.
 I am pretty confident on my webapp building skills, but weak on hosting, devops, and the workflow of hosting apps online.
 I will focus on a different course learning docker and cloud deployment ci/cd stuff.
 I plan to later circle back and deploy all the projects I have locally, maybe spending some time to go back and update them along the way.
 This will result in more tangible 'development history', maybe I can aggregate them into a developer portfolio as well.

+Reviewing Traits in rust.
+Creating a generic struct will let the struct take in different types of data, making it reusable.
+To do that, declare `struct NameOfStruct<T>` in the struct and itll use that type throughout, but also in the `impl<T> NameOfStruct<T>` the first one after impl declares the generic type, and the `NameOfStruct<T>` references the declaration.
+We made structs that can take in a specific type of item (String), then we generalized it to take in any type of item (Strings, numbers, etc) but once it's created it can only ever take that type.
+Trait would make it so anything can be taken in, and changed to anything as long as it satisfies the Trait.
+Use the Container trait with syntax `impl<T> Container<T> for Basket<T>`.
+This can only take in the fns/methods defined in the container and we cannot add more.
+Additional fns to Basket would have to be in a separate impl block without the `Container<T> for`.
+It makes sense, and it works.
+But again, I would need a lot of practice using this to internalize rust as a whole.